The Blue Flame

 For 13 years not only the record for rocket propelled vehicles but the absolute speed record for surfacecraft in general was held by Gary Gabelich.
 It was not until October 4, 1983 that the Englishman Richard Noble succeeded in achieving an improvement, when he reached an average speed of 1.019,44 km/h in the desert of Black Rock, Nevada with his jet-propelled “Thrust 2“.
 With the “Thrust SSC“, developed by Richard Noble, a monster propelled by two Phantom Jet engines, Andy Green achieved the phenomenal record speed of 1227,2 km/h (faster than the speed of sound) in October of 1997.

-Producer: Reaction Dynamics Corp. and Milwaukee Natural Gas Industry, Institute of Gas Technology, Chica go; Propulsion: Natural gas-fuelled rocket propulsion, combustion time 20 seconds; Power: approx. 58,000 hp; Undercarriage: Light-metal tubular frame with riveted aluminium covering; Brakes: Disk brakes and brake chute.
+Producer: Reaction Dynamics Corp. and Milwaukee Natural Gas Industry, Institute of Gas Technology, Chica go; Propulsion: Natural gas-fuelled rocket propulsion, combustion time 20 seconds; Power: approx. 58,000 hp; Undercarriage: Semi-monocoque with stressed skin; Brakes: Disk brakes and brake chute.
 Dimensions: 11,64 m length, 1,82 m height, 7,77 m wheelbase; Weight 2,945 kg.